apache/hudi/website/src/pages/tech-specs.md

 ### Data Layout

 At a high level, Hudi organizes data into a directory structure under the base path (root directory for the Hudi table).
 The directory structure can be flat (non-partitioned) or based on coarse-grained partitioning values set for the table.
 Non-partitioned tables store all the data files under the base path.
-Note that unlike Hive style partitioning, partition columns are not removed from data files and partitioning is a mere organization of data files.
+Note that, unlike Hive style partitioning, partition columns are not removed from data files and partitioning is a mere organization of data files.
 A special reserved *.hoodie* directory under the base path is used to store transaction logs and metadata.

 	/data/hudi_trips/ 					<== BASE PATH
 	├── .hoodie/      					<== META PATH